Losing weight becomes nearly impossible when you have reached the classification of obese or morbidly obese.

 Not Eating Before Bed:

-Try to refrain from eating at least three hours before it’s time to sleep.
+Avoid eating at least three hours before it’s time to sleep.
 If you feel discomfort while sleeping, propping yourself up with a pillow can sometimes help.

 Are You a Good Candidate for the Gastric Balloon?